Trow-Registry/trow/INSTALL.md

 (with the KVM2 driver on Linux) and GKE.

- - If you're running on GKE or have RBAC configured you may need to expand your rights to be able to create the needed service-account:
+ - If you're running on GKE or have RBAC configured you may need to expand your rights to be able to create the needed service-account (on GKE the user is probably your e-mail address):
 ```
 $ kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=<user>
 ```